WLAN-Pi/wlanpi-profiler/README.md

 profiler2 is a Wi-Fi client capability analyzer built for the [WLAN Pi](https://github.com/WLAN-Pi/).

+The primary purpose is to automate the collection and analysis of association request frames.

 It performs two primary functions:

 1. creates a "fake" Access Point
-2. analyze and profile attempted client association requests (containing claimed capabilities)
+2. "profiles" attempted client association requests (which contain claimed capabilities)

-This package automates collection and analysis of association requests.

 ## why?

-Understanding the various client capabilities across is an important part of Wireless LAN design.
+Understanding the various client capabilities found in a particular environment is helps the Wireless LAN design and troubleshooting process.

 The WLAN designer may desire to factor the capabilities of expected clients in their design output.

+The WLAN troubleshooter may understand better what they are looking for when knowing the capabilities of the client.

-## capabilities vary
+## this matters because capabilities vary

-Capabilities across each client type may vary; depending on factors like client chipset, number of antennas, power mode (e.g. iOS Low Power Mode), age of client, driver, etc.
+Capabilities across each client type may vary; depending on factors like client chipset, the number of antennas, power mode (e.g. iOS Low Power Mode), age of the client, driver, supplicant, etc.

 Each client includes its capability details in the 802.11 association frame sent from the client to an access point.
-By capturing this frame, it is possible to decode and report on the clients claimed capabilities.
+By capturing this frame, it is possible to decode and report on the client's claimed capabilities.

-Please note that the client will match the capabilities advertised by an access point.
-For instance, a 3 spatial stream client will tell a 2 spatial stream AP that it only supports 2 spatial streams.
-The profiler attempts to address this issue by advertising the highest feature sets.
+However, please note that the client will match the capabilities advertised by an access point.
+For instance, a 3 spatial stream client will tell a 2 spatial stream AP it only supports 2 spatial streams.

+The profiler attempts to address this problem by advertising the highest-level feature sets.

-## viewing client results and reports (*WARNING* how/where to view results will change in future versoins)
+## viewing client results and reports (*WARNING* how/where to view results will change in future versions)

 When the client attempts association to the profilers fake AP, it will send an association frame.

 The capabilities of a client are determined based on analyzing the association frame.

-If running directly from a terminal, once profiled, a text report prints in real-time to the screen, and results write to a local directory on the WLAN Pi host.
+If running directly from a terminal, once profiled, a text report prints in real-time to the screen and results write to a local directory on the WLAN Pi host.

 Results include a copy of the text report and the association frame in PCAP format.
 The result is also saved to a `.csv` report.

-Results and reports can be retrieved from the Web UI of the WLAN PI by browsing to `http://<wlanpi_ip_addr>/profiler`.
+Results and reports can be retrieved from the WebUI of the WLAN PI by browsing to `http://<wlanpi_ip_addr>/profiler`.

 ## client capabilities diff (*experimental*)

 When a client is profiled, a hash of the capabilities is calculated and stored in memory.

-If subsequent association requests are seen from the same client, calculated hash is compared to what is already in memory.
+If subsequent association requests are seen from the same client, the previously calculated hash is compared to what is already in memory.

 If the hash is the same, the additional association request is ignored.

 If the hash is different, capabilities are profiled and a text diff of the client report is saved.

-# installation
+# installation (TODO: change for Debian package)

 profiler2 is included in the [WLAN Pi](https://github.com/WLAN-Pi/) image, but if you want to install it yourself, here is what you need.